 K-Safe Ltd is one such company.
 Founded by Liverpool graduates Kirk Ryan and Aaron Lloyd (award-winning participants in the latest Entrepreneurial Spark programme in Manchester), K-Safe is the creator of MiBB, which stands for My Black-Box.
-Inspired to create MiBB when a friend was injured while cycling, the pair set to work creating a platform that could ensure its users get the fastest possible medical assistance using the latest cloud services and the company’s own innovative blockchain and sensor technologies.
+Inspired to create MiBB when a friend was injured while cycling, the pair set to work creating a platform that could ensure its users get the fastest possible medical assistance and lower back pain relief, using the latest cloud services and the company’s own innovative blockchain and sensor technologies.
 It provides great value to insurers by lowering the cost of claims, providing detailed risk scoring and streamlining the claims process.

 While MiBB was developed initially for vulnerable road users it has obvious applications for use in other areas including lone worker scenarios, and this is where Sensor City stepped in, with links to relevant validation support.
 The technical expertise, business know-how and community support on offer at Sensor City persuaded K-Safe to relocate to the new bespoke facility to benefit from support for their venture.